How to Remortgage to Buy Another Property

 Using other income sources for the application

 You might want to use additional sources of income to show that you can afford the new loan.
-Some lenders are able to consider 100% of additional sources of revenue, such as regular bonus, overtime, second jobs or investment earnings.
+Some lenders can consider 100% of additional sources of revenue, such as regular bonuses, overtime, second jobs or investment earnings.

-However, other lenders may cap the level of additional income they accept at 75% or even 50%.
-Similarly, some lenders can consider any benefits you receive, such as child tax credits, working tax credits and child benefits to contribute towards the affordability calculation, while others will not.
+However, other lenders may cap the additional income they accept at 75% or even 50%.
+Similarly, some lenders can consider any benefits you receive, such as child tax credits, working tax credits and child benefits, to contribute towards the affordability calculation, while others will not.

 Can you remortgage to buy another property with cash?

 Yes.
-If you are able to raise enough money from remortgaging your home to pay cash for a second property, then this is certainly possible.
-In fact, you might find that maximising borrowing on your current mortgage is cheaper than a buy to let or second home mortgage.
+If you can raise enough money from remortgaging your home to pay cash for a second property, then this is certainly possible.
+You might find that maximising borrowing on your current mortgage is cheaper than a buy-to-let or second-home mortgage.

-If you cannot raise enough to buy the second property, you may need to get another mortgage.
+You may need another mortgage if you cannot raise enough to buy the second property.
 The type of mortgage you take on the second property depends on how you intend to use it.
-If you are planning to rent the property to tenants, then you should look into buy to let mortgages, but there are also specialist products available if you intend to use the property as a second home or holiday let.
+If you plan to rent the property to tenants, you should look into buy-to-let mortgages.
+Still, specialist products are available if you intend to use the property as a second home or holiday let.

 Remortgaging if you are moving house